heathermiller/dist-prog-book/chapter/8/big-data.md

     - Why a separate graph processing model? what is a BSP? working of BSP?
 Do not stress more since its not a map reduce world exactly.
     - GraphX programming model - discuss disadvantages graph-parallel model to data parallel model for large scale graph processing? how graphX combines the advantages of both the models? representation of a graph in GraphX?  discuss the model, vertex cut partitioning and its importance? graph operations ?
 - \2.
 Execution Models
+  - 2.1 Master/workers: MapReduce, MapReduce variants, Spark
-  - 2.1 MapReduce (intermediate writes to disk): What is the sequence of actions when a MapReduce functions are called?
+  MapReduce (intermediate writes to disk): What is the sequence of actions when a MapReduce functions are called?
 How is write-to-disk good/bad (fault-tolerant/slow)?
 How does the data are transmitted across clusters efficiently (store locally)?
 To shorten the total time for MR operations, it uses backup tasks.
 When MR jobs are pipelined, what optimizations can be performed by FlumeJava?
 In spite of optimizations and pipelining, what is the inherent limitation (not support iterative algorithm?)
   - 2.2 Spark (all in memory): introduce spark architecture, different layers, what happens when a spark job is executed? what is the role of a driver/master/worker, how does a scheduler schedule the tasks and what performance measures are considered while scheduling? how does a scheduler manage node failures and missing partitions? how are the user defined transformations passed to the workers? how are the RDDs stored and memory management measures on workers? do we need checkpointing at all given RDDs leverage lineage for recovery? if so why ?
   - 2.3 Graphs :
     - Pregel :Overview of Pregel.
 Its implementation and working. its limitations.
 Do not  stress more since we have a better model GraphX to explain a lot.